an288705/nba_salary_predictor/README.md

 ## Using nba_salary_predictor

 To use the nba_salary_predictor, make sure you have a salary csv file, as the API doesn't contain salaries.
-Compile the python files in this order:
+Compile the files in this order:
 * pull_name.py
 * api_to_sql.py
 * nba_salary_xgboost.ipynb